Discover the breathtaking beauty, fascinating history, and fine wines of the Bordeaux region.

-Relax in “little Paris,” on the banks of the Garonne River.
-Rich in culture and boasting an artistic, tolerant vibe, Bordeaux is perfect for cyclists, shoppers (Rue Sainte Catherine is the longest pedestrian district in Europe) and sommeliers, who come for some of the best wines in the world.
+A short train ride away, in Bordeaux city, visitors can relax in “little Paris” on the banks of the Garonne River.
+Rich in culture and boasting an artistic, tolerant vibe, Bordeaux is perfect for cyclists, shoppers (Rue Sainte Catherine is the longest pedestrian district in Europe), and sommeliers, who come for some of the best wines in the world.
 Don’t miss a performance at the neoclassical Grand Théâtre, with its 12 Corinthian columns and a sweeping staircase that inspired the Palais Garnier in Paris.
-Orient yourself to the town with a trek up the steps of Pey-Berland, the bell tower of Saint-André cathedral.
-Admire your reflection at the “miroir d’eau” or water mirror, installed at the Place de la Bourse.
+Admire your reflection at the “miroir d’eau” fountain at Place de la Bourse.
 Or simply relax in one of the exquisite parks that dot the town like flowers.

-Besides enjoying Bordeaux world famous vineyards and wines, it is a great starting point to discover the South of France.
-It perfect for daytrips to the Bay of Arcachon or to discover the picturesque villages of Dordogne.
+Besides enjoying the Bordeaux region’s world-famous vineyards and wines, it is a great starting point to discover the South of France.
+Enjoy day trips to the Bay of Arcachon or to the picturesque villages of Dordogne.

 Nothing should get in the way of your perfect experience.
 Check these helpful tips for ensuring a smooth journey.VIEW LIST

 You are required to have a passport or other accepted document that establishes your identity and nationality to enter or re-enter the United States.
 In the case of minors, when traveling with your children, but without your spouse or partner, please have a notarized letter from the non-present parent authorizing the child’s travel.
 If not, the child may be held at security and unable to travel.
 This letter is highly recommended for any international destination (airlines include Hawaii in this case), and suggested for travel within the continental United States.